Event

 Location

-This will be a hybrid event, with most panelists participating in-person and the general audience attending virtually.
+This was a hybrid event, with most panelists participating in-person and the general audience attending virtually.

 Audience

-The conference is open to the public, academics, practitioners, and policymakers virtually.
-There will be opportunities for Q&A during the event.
+The conference was open to the public, academics, practitioners, and policymakers virtually.

 Media